fperazzi/davis-2017/README.md

 Terms of Use
 --------------
-Licensed under the BSD License [see LICENSE for details]
+Released under the BSD License [see LICENSE for details]

 Contacts
 ------------------